mattjohnescu/Personal-Work/README.md

 # Personal-Work
-A repo of school and personal projects
+A repo of personal projects and coding practice